Many multiple myeloma patients may develop renal (kidney) insufficiency and/or renal impairment.

-Supportive care is mandatory for all patients in whom renal impairment is suspected.
-This includes hydration with intravenous fluids and rapid treatment of hypercalcemia.
-Clinical trial data from a study comparing the bone-modifying agent denosumab (Xgeva) to the bisphosphonate Zometa in multiple myeloma patients demonstrated that Xgeva is safer for treatment of myeloma-related hypercalcemia from bone disease in patients with severe renal impairment (defined as creatinine clearance < 30 mL per minute) than is Zometa.
+Patients with suspected renal impairment must receive supportive care.
+This care includes hydration with intravenous fluids and rapid treatment of hypercalcemia.
+Clinical trials have shown the bone-modifying agent Xgeva (denosumab) is safer than the bisphosphonate Zometa for the treatment of myeloma-related hypercalcemia from bone disease in patients with severe renal impairment.
+Severe renal impaired is defined as creatinine clearance < 30 mL per minute.